-The most significant factor in human vulnerability to climate is the impact of climate variability and change on water resources.
+The most significant factor in human vulnerability to climate is the impact of climate on water resources and ecosystems.
 The ability to make precise predictions about this detrimental risk is challenging, especially when human populations, land use change, and other factors are also affecting water futures.
-Theme III focuses on developing a unified water prediction system using remote sensing of earth systems.
+Theme III focuses on developing a unified water prediction system and ecosystem services using remote sensing of earth systems.
 This work aligns with the NOAA’s “Water Prediction” research priority.
 Unified water prediction and modeling methodologies will be created to aid the development of operational products and services.
-The Theme includes climate-informed integrated water and ecosystems modeling, socio-economic impacts and vulnerability assessments.
+The Theme includes climate-informed water and ecosystems modeling, socio-economic impacts and vulnerability assessments.
 The work also supports NOAA’s mission to provide improved protection of life and property from natural hazards, and for a better understanding of the total environment.

 Project I. Hydrologic extremes – A systematic risk assessment of droughts and floods using in-situ and remote sensing products